Concentration of the Langevin Algorithm's Stationary Distribution: Sub-exponential concentration for convex potentials

 In this section we show that if the potential $f$ is convex and smooth, then the stationary distribution $\pieta$ of the Langevin Algorithm has sub-exponential tails.
 This parallels the classically known fact that in this convex setting, the \emph{unbiased} stationary distribution $\pi \propto e^{-f}$ of the continuous Langevin Diffusion is sub-exponential (see Lemma~\ref{lem:pi-convex} below).

 \begin{theorem}[Sub-exponentiality of $\pieta$ for convex potentials] Consider running the Langevin Algorithm on a convex, $M$-smooth potential $f : \R^d \to \R$ with stepsize $\eta \leq 1/M$.
-Then the stationary distribution $\pieta$ of the Langevin Algorithm has sub-exponential concentration; i.e., there exists $A,C,R > 0$ such that
+Then the stationary distribution $\pieta$ of the Langevin Algorithm has sub-exponential concentration; i.e., there exists $A,C,R > 0$ and a minimizer $x^*$ of $f$ such that

 \end{theorem}

 Note that in this sub-exponential concentration inequality, the parameters $A$, $C$, and $R$ depend on $f$ and $\eta$ (this dependence is made explicit in the proof).
 A dependence on $f$ is inevitable since even the unbiased distribution $\pi$ has sub-exponential parameters which depend on $f$.
 As a simple concrete example, consider the potential $f(x) = d(x, B_R)$ where $B_R$ is the Euclidean ball of radius $R$ centered at the origin, and $d(x,B_R)$ is the Euclidean distance to the ball.
 The distribution $\pi$ then concentrates no better than the uniform distribution on the Euclidean ball of radius $R$, and a randomly drawn point $X$ from $B_R$ has norm $\Theta(R)$ with high probability.
 See also the tightness discussion in \S\ref{ssec:convex-tight} for a fully worked-out example.